bexelbie/ansible-playbook/Cloud-Readme.md

 # Linux Server "in the cloud" used as a tailscale endpoint

-Note: This machine is installed with Fedora IoT today and the setup here is very incomplete, especially around how the firewall is configured.
-Likely it should be disabled and solely rely on the provider cloud provider
+Note: This machine is installed with Fedora IoT

 # Maintenance
 1. Consider checking for file changes that may get overwritten: `ansible-playbook cloud.yml --ask-become-pass --ask-vault-pass --check --diff`